Star Trek: Expansion of the Star Trek Universe (2017–present)

 CBS turned down several proposals in the mid-2000s to restart the franchise on the small screen.
 Proposals included pitches from film director Bryan Singer, Babylon 5 creator J. Michael Straczynski, and Trek actors Jonathan Frakes and William Shatner.
 While CBS was not creating new Star Trek for network television, the ease of access to Star Trek content on new streaming services such as Netflix and Amazon Prime Video introduced a new set of fans to the franchise.
 CBS eventually sought to capitalize on this trend, and brought the franchise back to the small screen with the series Star Trek: Discovery to help launch and draw subscribers to its streaming service CBS All Access.
 Discovery's first season premiered on September 24, 2017.
 While the first three seasons of the show are shown in the United States exclusively on the service, which changed its name to Paramount+, Netflix, in exchange for funding the production costs of the show, owned the international screening rights for the show.
 This Netflix distribution and production deal ended right before the fourth season premiere of Discovery in November 2021.
-Discovery has since been exclusive to Paramount Global owned platforms.